Azzeccagarbugli/openai_client/README.md

 );
 ```

+# 🎯 Examples

+The provided example is a simple command line application that allows you to test the client.
+You can find it in the `example` folder.

 # 📚 Documentation

 The full documentation of the project is available [**here**](https://pub.dev/documentation/openai_client/latest/).
 All the methods are documented, and you can easily check the parameters that you can pass to them.